videocoin/videocoin-nft/README.md

 make bindings
 ```

-the resulting files will resgin in `temp` folder.
+resulting files will resgin in `temp` folder.